MicrosoftDocs/sdk-api/sdk-api-src/content/winnetwk/ns-winnetwk-_netconnectinfostruct.md

 </dl>
 </td>
 <td width="60%">
-If set, some of the information returned is dynamically recalculated.
-If that is the case, reissuing this request on the connection may return different, more current, information.
+Some of the information returned is calculated dynamically, so reissuing this request may return different (and more current) information.

 </td>
 </tr>